 Even though the term “mathematician” may conjure visions of windowless rooms filled with number crunchers, the reality is quite different.
 Demand is high for the analytical and critical skills that you will develop as a mathematical sciences major.
-In 2015, mathematics was named the third best job by CareerCast.com, based on environment, income, employment outlook, physical demands and stress.
+In 2016, data scientist was named the best job by CareerCast.com, citing a promising employment outlook and lucrative opportunities in the up-and-coming profession.
 Mathematical sciences graduates have careers in a wide range of industries, specialties and work environments in business, engineering, government (e.g., National Security Agency), industry, science and many other professions.
 At Clemson, an undergraduate study in traditional mathematics, applied mathematics, computational math or actuarial science/financial mathematics, as well as statistics and operations research will quickly prepare you for these career opportunities.

 - Job areas for mathematical sciences majors that may not be immediately obvious are cryptography/cryptanalysis, city planning, epidemiologist, foreign exchange trader, technical writer and air traffic controller.

 - Our department has about 231 undergraduate and 125 graduate students and 84 full-time faculty members.

 - Our combined bachelor's/master's plan could save you a year in earning both degrees.

 WHAT YOU'LL STUDY

 From developing your iPhone® to quantifying global warming rates and climate change, mathematics is an unseen part of our everyday lives.
 Even though it might not be readily visible to the general public, mathematical scientists have been responsible for some of the most striking changes in science and technology today.
 At Clemson, you can choose to receive either a Bachelor of Science or a Bachelor of Arts in mathematical sciences.

 The Bachelor of Arts option requires a few more liberal arts classes and includes a minor, but it does not require lab science course work.
 Typically secondary education math majors follow this degree program.